Paintings of Odisha

 Small geometrical and floral patterns to big animal motifs and human figures are shown hunting, fighting, dancing and doing domestic chores are the main themes along with Hindu epics.
 Colours used are red extracted from iron, brown from copper and white from lime compounds.
 Paintings are prepared with pure vegetable colours.

-Types of Paintings in Odisha
+Types of Tribal Paintings of Odisha

 Share this Article: